YASWANTH104/TextAnalysis_and_StringReplacement/README.md

     http://localhost:3000

 ### Project Structure
-src/
+-src/
-    components/
+    -components/
-        TextAnalysisApp.js - Main component for text analysis and string replacement App.js - Root component
+        -TextAnalysisApp.js - Main component for text analysis and string replacement -App.js - Root component
-    App.css - Custom styles
+    -App.css - Custom styles
-public/ - Public assets and HTML template
+-public/ - Public assets and HTML template

 ### Usage

-1.Enter text in the textarea provided.
+-Enter text in the textarea provided.
-2.View the analysis results for unique words and character count.
+-View the analysis results for unique words and character count.
-3.Use the search and replace functionality to replace specific strings within the text.
+-Use the search and replace functionality to replace specific strings within the text.

 ### Dependencies

-1.React
+-React
-2.Bootstrap
+-Bootstrap